Journal Policies

 - developing and coordinating effective dissemination and distribution methods and approaches;

 Members are appointed by the Chair, with the assistance of the Managing Editor.
-Their terms are reviewed every 3 years.
+Their terms are reviewed every three years.

 Given the trilingual nature of the ILR, there should be a representation of all the three languages of the ILR among Board Members.